-Yes, because of several reasons… Everyone should have the right to choose what happens to its own body.
+Yes, for several reasons… Everyone should have the right to choose what happens to his or her own body.
 It should be someone’s free choice to be a prostitute.
 Neither feminists nor politicians have the right to tell you otherwise.
-There is need for a government which facilitates a safe environment for prostitutes.
-Besides that, not legalizing prostitution increases the chance on human trafficking.
-In that case prostitution becomes a branch in which the prostitutes and/or its clients are criminalized and the government failures to control this.
+There’s a need for a government which facilitates a safe environment for prostitutes.
+Besides that, not legalising prostitution increases the chances of human trafficking.
+In that case prostitution becomes a branch in which the prostitutes and/or its clients are criminalised and the government will of cours fail in controlling it.
 In this situation, victims of human trafficking are left alone.
-So I think legalization of prostitution will give the government the opportunity to maintain the whole situation, which will increase prostitutes’ well-being.
+So I think legalisation of prostitution will give the government the opportunity to better control the whole situation, which will increase prostitutes’ well-being.

 Yes, I’m involved in several projects.
 This month the first professional journal for sex workers “The Sex Worker” will be launched.
 I was part of the advisory council of the editorial staff.
-I am also involved in the law making proces for a self-exploitation project for sex workers called “Eigen Raam” (“Own Window” ).
-Besides that, I’m involved in a gay health organization called “Night Nurse” which tries to make sexual gratification for the elderly better accessible.
+I am also involved in the law making proces for a self-exploitation project for sex workers called “Eigen Raam” (“Own Window”).
+Besides that, I’m involved in a gay health organisation called “Night Nurse” which tries to make sexual gratification better accessible for the elderly.

 Every 3 months at the Health Center of Amsterdam.
-It’s free for prostitutes to test.
-In my professional life I’m not afraid to get a STD of AIDS because I take a lot of preventative measures.
+It’s free for prostitutes to get tested In my professional life I’m not afraid to get a STD or AIDS because I take a lot of preventative measures.
 But in my personal life it’s definitely an issue because I don’t use a condom consistently.
 But currently I have a boyfriend so when we don’t use condoms it’s not a big problem.